-30. Google arguably has a dominant share of proprietary data on consumer demographics, locations, and interests, but dealing with the competitive consequences of these data require special considerations that are beyond the scope of this Article.
+35. Google arguably has a dominant share of proprietary data on consumer demographics, locations, and interests, but dealing with the competitive consequences of these data require special considerations that are beyond the scope of this Article.

-31. Microsoft is the fifth corporation that seems likely to be covered by proposed regulation, but for reasons of space, we do not discuss it in detail.
+36. Microsoft is the fifth corporation that seems likely to be covered by proposed regulation, but for reasons of space, we do not discuss it in detail.
 Many of the points about search, cloud, and software discussed in the context of other firms are likely to also apply to Microsoft.

-work as well as we hope; there remain difficult issues to resolve relating to monetization and governance in particular.
+implementation of appropriate interoperability rules.
+We stress again that we are not sure that all the ideas will work as well as we hope; there remain difficult issues to resolve relating to monetization and governance in particular.
 Nevertheless, we feel it is important to begin a conversation about these regulatory options.

-A. Facebook's Social Network
+A. Facebook.com's Social Network

 It is uncommon for a private U.S. corporation to control a ubiquitous and important communications network from end to end in the way that Facebook controls how its billions of users communicate with one another.
 For example, the U.S. postal service is a government service available to all users.
 Similarly, the telephone began as an entirely proprietary network before AT&T was required by the government in 1913 to allow other telephone companies to connect to its network including its long-distance lines.
 Yet, users were not free to connect equipment to AT&T's network.
 After several landmark decisions by courts and the FCC, competitors could connect their equipment to the network, but only via a costly interconnection device.
-In 1975, the FCC started a registration program whereby the FCC examined equipment companies and, if equipment was found to pose no risk of harm to the telephone system, permitted to sale of that equipment for connection to the system.
+In 1975, the FCC started a registration program whereby the FCC examined equipment companies and, if equipment was found to pose no risk of harm to the telephone system, permitted the sale of that equipment for connection to the system.
 These two forms of mandatory interoperability-network and hardware interoperability-together meant that AT&T no longer controlled all the features and functions of telephone communications from end to end.

-Email then became a ubiquitous form of communication and also featured interoperability.
+Email then became a ubiquitous form of communication, and it too employed interoperability.
 Email interoperability relies on several standard protocols that are neutral and universal, which makes it impossible for a single company or entity to control the system.
 Decentralization and interoperability have produced a stable and durable system in which a message on any participating ISP can be delivered to a user on any other participating ISP.